attilaoroszdev/lazyadmin/src/res/configuration-guide.md

 # Lazy Admin Customization and Scripting

 User beware, here there be dragons.
 You'll have to know some basic bash before you can make modifications.
 It is also worth having a much better idea of bash script than I ever will, so you might as well add some useful modifications (let me know, if you have any).
 I have not yet implemented any user-friendly way to change stuff.
 Proceed at your own risk, you may brake something that was already of little use to start with...

 ## **Changing menu entries**

 All the menu-entries will be stored in the file `$HOME/.configLazyAdmin/user/menu-entries.la`.
 (As you might have noticed, global installation is also available, in which case each use should have their own set of config files).
-You find the above file and edit it in any way you like, but for convenience's sake you can also access it from within Lazy Admin. just navigate to the *Setup* tab of the main menu, or press `e` from anywhere on the main menu level.
+You find the above file and edit it in any way you like, but for convenience's sake you can also access it from within Lazy Admin.
+Just navigate to the *Setup* tab of the main menu, or press `e` from anywhere on the main menu level.
 The file itself should have some useful comments abut how to proceed, it will hopefully be self-explanatory for the most.

 To have it all in once place, the structure of the menu file will be explained here as well.
 The menu builder function parses the file looking for an underscore (`_`) symbol.
 This is the delimiter for the start and end of sections.